lorindi/SoftUni-Software-Engineering/JS-Back-End/10.Exam Preparation/Petstagram/notes.md

         module.exports = jwt;

     * create SECRET => 09ad1d6b-23b0-4399-a112-f2187ac607c5
-        Create a config folder in the src folder and in it create a config.js
+       - Create a config folder in the src folder and in it- create a config.js

         #userManager.js
         const { SECRET } = require("../config/config");